 Allies and Enemies

-Amigos dos Amigos’ main enemies are Rio de Janeiro’s other two biggest drug gangs, the Red Command and the Pure Third Command (Terceiro Comando Puro – TCP).
+Amigos dos Amigos’ main enemy is Rio de Janeiro’s other biggest drug gang, the Red Command.

 Nem’s former bodyguard, Rogério Avelino da Silva, alias “Rogério 157,” is thought to have broken from the ranks of Amigos dos Amigos before his December 2017 arrest, partnering with the rival Red Command in an attempt to take over Rocinha’s lucrative drug trade.

-According to security experts consulted by InSight Crime in 2017, Amigos dos Amigos may have recently partnered with Brazil’s strongest crime group, the São Paulo-based First Capital Command (Primeiro Comando da Capital – PCC), which is reportedly trying to weaken the control of the Red Command in Rio.
+According to security experts consulted by InSight Crime in 2017, Amigos dos Amigos may have recently teamed up with Brazil’s strongest crime group, the São Paulo-based First Capital Command (Primeiro Comando da Capital – PCC), which is reportedly trying to weaken the control of the Red Command in Rio.
+Press reports based on official sources suggest Nem may also have partnered with the Pure Third Command (Terceiro Comando Puro) to form a new group called the Third Command of Friends (Terceiro Comando dos Amigos).

 Following Nem’s 2011 arrest, news reports have indicated that the drug boss could be maintaining some level of control over Amigos dos Amigos’ operations from inside prison.
 In 2014, Nem’s girlfriend Danúbia de Souza Rangel was accused of helping relay orders from Nem to Amigos dos Amigos members in Rocinha.
 (Rangel, who hid out in Rocinha as a fugitive until she was allegedly expelled by Rogério 157, was arrested in October 2017.)